Protect your wishes

 We are accessible to people with hearing or visual impairments.
 Our clear messages allow anyone to protect their wishes.

-We use secure on and off-site storage facilities.
-That means your recording is protected even if something happens to us.
+We use secure long-term storage facilities.
+That means your evidence is protected from attacks.

 Legally certified storage and recovery procedures.

-We give every recording a secure and tamper-proof digital seal.
+We give every customer a secure and tamper-proof digital seal.
 That means we can legally certify evidence for the courts.

-Free access to your records for those closest to you.
+Free access to your evidence for those closest to you.

-We deliver a fully legally certified copy of your recording to our subscribers' executors if your will is challenged - for free.
+We deliver a fully legally certified copy of your evidence to our subscribers' executors if your will is challenged - for free.

-Once you make your recording we give it a secure ID or "hash".
-That means we can prove every recording is genuine.
+Once you make your call we give it a secure ID or "hash".
+That means we can prove all evidence we hold is genuine.

 Designed and approved by Trust and Estate Practitioners.